Are the courts prepared to rule on academic judgement?

 It appears that the German courts have a similar position as in England and Wales.
 The Berlin Administrative Court stated that, in principle, students can indeed bring legal actions to contest academic judgement if they believe that the examiner was biased.
 Nonetheless, as universities have wide discretionary powers in the award of grades, evidencing unfairness would be extremely difficult to prove.

-In conclusion, the courts seem to be willing to examine claims which border academic judgement.
+In conclusion, the courts seem to be willing to examine claims that border academic judgement.
 We will watch the developments and report further.